isaif/polybar-wifi-ramp-icons/README.md

 I created svg for each icons and added it to private usage area of the font by importing it.
 The private usage area were not being used in either "DejaVu Sans Mono" or "DejaVu Sans Mono Nerd Font" so there won't be any conflicts.
 I saved it as a new font "DejaVu Sans Mono wifi ramp".
-Later I intend to add the icons to "DejaVu Sans Mono Nerd Font" so only one font can have all the icons.
+Later, I intend to add the icons to "DejaVu Sans Mono Nerd Font" so only one font can have all the icons.

 I spent few days researching and creating this project as there were quite a few methods to accomplish it.
 Each method had its own pros and cons.
 Finally I settled on doing this on fontforge.